RefurbishedCommodore/Peripherals/Disk Drives/Amiga Internal Drive/Panasonic/Ser.No. 327805/README.md

     <img src="Images/Main05.jpeg" alt="Description" width="800">
 </p>

-A new 10 uF [35V] electrolytic capacitor is installed.
-Notice that the new capacitor is not the SMD version, but a normal through hole (TH) capacitor.
-This does not affect the functionality in any way.
+A new 10 µF [35V] electrolytic capacitor is installed.
+Note that the new capacitor is not the SMD version, but a standard through-hole (THT) capacitor.
+This does not affect functionality in any way.

 <p align="center">
     <img src="Images/Main06.jpeg" alt="Description" width="1000">
 </p>

-Also, the left hand side of the mainboard is cleaned properly with isopropanol.
+Also, the left-hand side of the mainboard is properly cleaned with isopropanol.
 The blue paint (?) is removed without any issues.
-In addition, the two small push switches (sensing if the floppy is installed and/or write protected) are sprayed with some contact cleaner.
+In addition, the two small push switches (which detect whether a floppy disk is inserted and/or write-protected) are treated with contact cleaner.

 <p align="center">
     <img src="Images/Main09.jpeg" alt="Description" width="1000">
 </p>

 ## Cleaning the read/write (R/W) heads

-Yes, it is heads in plural.
-There are two R/W heads: one reading the top layer of the disk and one reading the bottom (called "DS" floppies).
-The heads are cleaned properly with isopropanol on a Q-tip.
+Yes, it is “heads” in the plural.
+There are two R/W heads: one reads the top side of the disk and one reads the bottom side (for “DS” floppies).
+The heads are cleaned thoroughly with isopropanol on a cotton swab (Q-tip).

 <p align="center">
     <img src="Images/Main07.jpeg" alt="Description" width="1000">